 Herrington quit her job as a bookkeeper with Mechanics and Farmers Bank and joined her husband in Tuskegee where she found employment with the Red Cross.
 In Tuskegee, Herrington became a familiar face to many of the Tuskegee Airmen.
 After the war, Herrington and her husband moved to Long Beach, California, where she found employment as a social worker with the Bureau of Public Assistance.
 There, she was assigned to work with the Long Beach Area Welfare Planning Council United Way, and to coordinate summer camps and Christmas activities.
 Herrington served in that capacity for more than thirty years.
 The emergency food assistance program in Compton that Herrington started is still in existence today.

-Active in community affairs, Herrington is a member of the Long Beach Altrusa Club, the Long Beach County Grand Jurors' Association, and the African American Heritage Society of Long Beach.
-As a historical conservator, she has been active in keeping the legacy of the Tuskegee Airmen alive.
-One of Herrington's contributions is a set of Tuskegee Airmen trading cards.
+Active in community affairs, Herrington was a member of the Long Beach Altrusa Club, the Long Beach County Grand Jurors' Association, and the African American Heritage Society of Long Beach.
+As a historical conservator, she was active in keeping the legacy of the Tuskegee Airmen alive.
+One of Herrington's contributions was a set of Tuskegee Airmen trading cards.
 Each card includes a photo and biography of a Tuskegee Airman.
 These cards educate the public and help finance the Airmen's youth outreach programs.
-Herrington is the recipient of the Hannah G. Solomon Award, the Women Helping Women Award, the Rick Racker Woman of the Year Award, and the National Conference for Community and Justice Humanitarian Award.
+Herrington was the recipient of the Hannah G. Solomon Award, the Women Helping Women Award, the Rick Racker Woman of the Year Award, and the National Conference for Community and Justice Humanitarian Award.